Note the pipe operator in this

 The remaining plotting options are:

-pairs
+pairs (TRUE/FALSE) to

-indicate whether to produce the full pairwise plots (TRUE
+indicate whether to produce the full pairwise plots (TRUE),

-which enables listing only a subset of dimensions
+or only off-diagonal plots (FALSE).dims which enables listing only a subset of dimensions

-allow You to plot
+to plot.Together, pairs and dims allow You to plot

 any part of the pairwise plots.
 For instance, if we wanted to plot only